Undergraduate Course: Biomedical Sciences 3: Obtaining, Analysing and Evaluating Data (VS1) (BIME09009)

 ||Availability||Part-year visiting students only

-Teaching will be through a combination of lectures, practicals (both wet and dry), and tutorials.
-Each practical and tutorial will be linked to associated material covered in the lecture series.
-Extensive use will also be made of online learning environments to provide learning resources, self-assessment exercises, and peer-feedback mechanisms (PeerWise).
-A variety of in-course assessments (in both semesters) will give an opportunity to students to assess their understanding of material and to receive both formative and summative feedback.
+Teaching will be through a combination of lectures, a practical (wet lab), workshops (dry lab), and tutorials.
+A variety of in-course assessments will give an opportunity to students to assess their understanding of material and to receive both formative and summative feedback.

-Two tutorials in semester 1 will focus on training in reading and evaluating research papers.
+Two tutorials will focus on training in generic paper analysis skills.
 The papers used will be common to the whole class.
 Assessment of this learning outcome will then be tested in a December exam, based on a paper that will be provided to the class several weeks beforehand.
-Questions will address issues of experimental design, choice of techniques, hypotheses, statistical analysis.
+Questions will address issues of experimental design, choice of techniques, hypotheses, data analysis and interpretation.